The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Vacuum Solutions with Spherical Symmetry

 \subsection{Precession of Planetary Perihelia}

-The motion of a test body within the spherically symmetric vacuum displacement profile leads to an anomalous modification of the perihelion precession.
-In General Relativity, the precession per revolution is given by:
+The movement of a test mass through the spherically symmetric vacuum displacement field generates an anomalous precession of orbital perihelia.
+In General Relativity, the relativistic precession per revolution is given by:

-where $a$ is the semi-major axis and $e$ the eccentricity.
-Within the Vacuum Displacement framework, the total observed precession $\Delta \phi_{tot}$ includes additional contributions arising from the coupling $\alpha$, which manifest as both a perturbing force and a variation in the test body's inertia.
+where $a$ is the semi-major axis and $e$ is the orbital eccentricity.
+Within the vacuum displacement framework, the scalar coupling $\beta$ introduces two distinct anomalous precession mechanisms: a direct fifth-force central acceleration and an orbital variation in test-body inertia.

-Using the dimensionless strength parameter $\xi = \alpha^2 / (4\pi G)$, the first contribution, $\Delta \phi_{\chi}$, originates from the Yukawa-type fifth force.
-The radial force per unit mass is derived from the effective potential $\Phi_{eff}$ in Eq.~(\ref{eqphixi}).
-The resulting Binet equation, relating the reciprocal radius $u = 1/r$ to the angle $\theta$, is:

-where $h$ is the angular momentum per unit mass.
-For a nearly circular orbit ($u_0 = 1/a$), the precession $\Delta \phi_{\chi}$ is determined by the derivative of the right-hand side, $J(u)$, evaluated at $u_0$:
+The effective central force per unit mass acting on a test particle is derived from the gradient of $\Phi_{\text{eff}}(r)$:

+Expressing the orbital trajectory in terms of the reciprocal radial coordinate $u \equiv 1/r$, the modified radial Binet equation takes the form:

+where $h = r^2 \dot{\theta}$ is the conserved specific angular momentum.
+Expanding $J(u)$ around a circular baseline $u_0 = 1/a$ via standard orbital perturbation methods, the fifth-force precession per revolution evaluates to:

-The violation of the WEP introduces a second, distinct effect through the variation of the inertial mass $m_i(\chi) = m_0 e^{\alpha \chi}$ along the eccentric orbit.
-The conserved quantity in this central force field is the total angular momentum $L = m_i(r) r^2 \dot{\phi}$.
-Substituting the angular velocity $\dot{\phi} = L / (m_i r^2)$ into the radial equation of motion, we obtain a modified Binet equation for the reciprocal radius:
+A second, distinct effect arises from the violation of Local Position Invariance: the particle's rest mass $m_i(\chi) = m_0 e^{\frac{\beta}{M_{\text{Pl}}} \chi(r)}$ varies along an eccentric orbit.
+The Lagrangian for a test particle in the central gravitational field with position-dependent mass $m_i(r)$ is: